Key Stage 3 - Study Matrix 2019 – 2020

 Key Stage 4 - Study Matrix 2019 – 2020

 The elements included at Key Stage 4 have been chosen in order to maximise engagement and build upon the skills acquired at Key Stage 3.
 In year 9, the modern world depth study includes coverage of the Weimar Republic and Nazi Germany which links directly to the topics covered at the culmination of year 8.
-The modern world depth study is covered in year 9 as it is predominantly source and interpretation based and will enhance students’ skills in these areas and enable them to apply them to future modules in years 10 and 11.
+The modern world depth study is covered in year 9 as it is predominantly source and interpretation based and will enhance pupils’ skills in these areas and enable them to apply them to future modules in years 10 and 11.
 The thematic study in year 10 covers Crime and Punishment which is based upon continuity and change through time.
 These skills are more complex than the source interpretation skills encountered in year 9 and so are covered later.
-Crime and Punishment links to the year 10 RE curriculum which includes its own study on Crime and Punishment and so students benefit from additional exposure to topics such as the death penalty, supporting their retrieval of information in this area.
+Crime and Punishment links to the year 10 RE curriculum which includes its own study on Crime and Punishment and so pupils benefit from additional exposure to topics such as the death penalty, supporting their retrieval of information in this area.

-At Key Stage 4, the intention is to support students in further developing the skills acquired at Key Stage 3 so that they are able to form and present detailed historical arguments and justifications in areas such as cause and consequence and the identification of key historical turning points on both a national and global scale.
-The Units chosen have been selected to support engagement and as a result, provide students with a desire to explore the content in more depth as they seek to gather the evidence needed to answer the main question upon which the main enquiry is based.
-This is key in developing students’ ability to function as a historian, seeking out the relevant source material from that that is irrelevant and using this to draw conclusions and make informed judgements.
-Students will develop a more rounded understanding of British society as well as societies around the world.
-The modern depth studies highlight key historical events that have led to change and students will form a better understanding of how this has impacted upon individuals and society at large.
-The period studies encountered demonstrate to students how unfolding narratives of substantial events have shaped the world that we live in today, providing them with an improved awareness of the interconnectivity of historical events with today’s society.
+At Key Stage 4, the intention is to support pupils in further developing the skills acquired at Key Stage 3 so that they are able to form and present detailed historical arguments and justifications in areas such as cause and consequence and the identification of key historical turning points on both a national and global scale.
+The Units chosen have been selected to support engagement and as a result, provide pupils with a desire to explore the content in more depth as they seek to gather the evidence needed to answer the main question upon which the main enquiry is based.
+This is key in developing pupils’ ability to function as a historian, seeking out the relevant source material from that that is irrelevant and using this to draw conclusions and make informed judgements.
+Pupils will develop a more rounded understanding of British society as well as societies around the world.
+The modern depth studies highlight key historical events that have led to change and pupils will form a better understanding of how this has impacted upon individuals and society at large.
+The period studies encountered demonstrate to pupils how unfolding narratives of substantial events have shaped the world that we live in today, providing them with an improved awareness of the interconnectivity of historical events with today’s society.

-The focus in year 11 is based around GCSE paper 2 which has historically been an area of weakness for students at St Aidan’s.
+The focus in year 11 is based around GCSE paper 2 which has historically been an area of weakness for pupils at St Aidan’s.
 Early Elizabethan England is included as a British depth study and The period study is based upon Super Power Relations and the Cold War.
-These are the final units to be delivered as the intention is to cover the content at the point where students are becoming exam ready and, as a result, able to retain and recall subject matter rapidly.
-The Cold War topic has been introduced as it was felt that The American West unit which was previously studied was difficult for students to relate to and therefore had a detrimental impact upon engagement.
-The units chosen at Key Stage 4 ensure that students are able to encounter links between them and establish common themes throughout.
+These are the final units to be delivered as the intention is to cover the content at the point where pupils are becoming exam ready and, as a result, able to retain and recall subject matter rapidly.
+The Cold War topic has been introduced as it was felt that The American West unit which was previously studied was difficult for pupils to relate to and therefore had a detrimental impact upon engagement.
+The units chosen at Key Stage 4 ensure that pupils are able to encounter links between them and establish common themes throughout.
 The Weimar Republic and Nazi Germany units link to the Cold War through the legacy of the Second World War.
 In turn, the study of superpowers and the Cold War can be linked to religious and ideological conflicts and state responses to challenge, something which plays a significant role in Early Elizabethan England.
 To complete the cycle, Crime and Punishment focuses upon a similar time period to that of Early Elizabethan England and provides opportunities to discuss British early modern history and contextualise the learning encountered previously.
-The scheme of work encourages students to develop the skills that will be required to tackle examination style questions at GCSE level without overburdening students with exam papers and questions and thus threatening to have a detrimental impact upon engagement.
-Students have been exposed to GCSE style questions through assessment at Key Stage 3 and so the structure of model solutions to these answers is already familiar and at Key Stage 4 they are offered the opportunity to build upon this and add more substantial detail.
-Lessons adopt an enquiry based approach upon which students are required to gather evidence from the materials and sources available in order to justify the conclusions that they make.
+The scheme of work encourages pupils to develop the skills that will be required to tackle examination style questions at GCSE level without overburdening pupils with exam papers and questions and thus threatening to have a detrimental impact upon engagement.
+Pupils have been exposed to GCSE style questions through assessment at Key Stage 3 and so the structure of model solutions to these answers is already familiar and at Key Stage 4 they are offered the opportunity to build upon this and add more substantial detail.
+Lessons adopt an enquiry based approach upon which pupils are required to gather evidence from the materials and sources available in order to justify the conclusions that they make.

-Students will develop the ability to analyse and evaluate like a historian and benefit students as these skills are transferable to other areas of the curriculum.
+Pupils will develop the ability to analyse and evaluate like a historian and benefit pupils as these skills are transferable to other areas of the curriculum.
 They will possess a deeper understanding of how modern society has developed and the key historical events which led us to this point.
 They will secure a love of historical learning and generate an interest in additional historical events, not just those that are included in the St Aidan’s curriculum.
-The studies of British history will enable students to identify the platforms upon which our core values are founded and understand their importance in a well-functioning society, as well as the consequences of these values not being upheld.
-Our students will develop their critical thinking and be able to justify their ideas with use of the written word, a skill set that is essential to support them in further studies or future employment that they should undertake.
+The studies of British history will enable pupils to identify the platforms upon which our core values are founded and understand their importance in a well-functioning society, as well as the consequences of these values not being upheld.
+Our pupils will develop their critical thinking and be able to justify their ideas with use of the written word, a skill set that is essential to support them in further studies or future employment that they should undertake.